 In August 2019, we completed our acquisition of Uman.
-Uman supplies neurofilament light (Nf-L) antibodies and ELISA kits for Nf-L detection in CSF.
-Uman's Nf-L antibodies are widely recognized by researchers and biopharmaceutical and diagnostics companies world-wide as the premier solution for the detection of Nf-L to advance the development of therapeutics and diagnostics for neurodegenerative conditions.
-Through Uman we sell proprietary Nf-L capture and detection antibodies, as well as two Nf-L ELISA kits for CSF, one of which is CE-certified in Europe.
+Uman supplies Nf-L antibodies and ELISA kits for Nf-L detection.
+Uman's Nf-L antibodies are widely recognized by researchers and biopharmaceutical and diagnostics companies worldwide as the premier solution for the detection of Nf-L to advance the development of therapeutics and diagnostics for neurodegenerative conditions.
+Through Uman we sell proprietary Nf-L capture and detection antibodies, as well as two Nf-L ELISA kits for CSF, one of which is CE-certified in Europe, and one RUO Nf-L ELISA kit for serum.